 Reverend Dr. Heber M. Brown, III has been a catalyst for personal transformation and social change for more than twenty years.
-For nearly fourteen years, he served as pastor of Pleasant Hope Baptist Church in Baltimore, Maryland.
-While there, he launched Orita's Cross Freedom School; an educational program that celebrates African heritage and develops hands-on skills in youth.
-He later launched the Black Church Food Security Network which advances food security and food sovereignty by co-creating Black food ecosystems anchored by Black congregations in partnership with Black farmers and others.
-His work has garnered numerous awards and national recognition.
-He serves on the board of many impactful organizations such as Bread For The World and is currently writing his first book entitled, Nothing More Sacred: Radical Stories Of Black Church Faith, Food and Freedom.
-The book is scheduled to be published in Fall 2024.
+For nearly fourteen years, he served as pastor of a baptist church in Baltimore where he saw and personally experienced the impacts of food apartheid.
+This helped to inspire him to launch the Black Church Food Security Network which advances food security and food sovereignty by co-creating Black food ecosystems anchored by nearly 250 Black congregations in partnership with Black farmers and other food justice stakeholders.
+He serves on the board of Bread For The World and has garnered numerous awards including an Ashoka Fellowship.
+He is the author of the forthcoming book, Nothing More Sacred: Radical Stories Of Black Church Faith, Food and Freedom.

 Rev. Dr. Heber Brown, III has been a catalyst for personal and social change for more than twenty years.

 From 2008 - 2022, he served as Senior Pastor of Pleasant Hope Baptist Church in Baltimore, Maryland.
 Under his leadership, the church grew tremendously and garnered national attention for its innovative approaches to ministry.